 Birth & Baby

 Are you looking for a Jewish name?
-Need to find a mohel for a brit milah (circumcision) for your newborn son?
+Need to find a mohel for a brit milah (ritual circumcision) for your newborn son?
 Want to plan a brit bat (naming) ceremony for your daughter?
-We are always available to help you plan your child’s celebration, and welcome your child into the covenant of the Jewish people.
+We are available to help you plan your child’s celebration, and welcome your child into the covenant of the Jewish people.

-Training for a Bar or Bat Mitzvah ceremony, where one reads Torah for the first time, is provided for children through our Rosenberg Religious School.
-We also offer Adult Bar or Bat Mitzvah classes, for those who did not have the opportunity to celebrate this special event at the age of thirteen.
+We also offer Adult Bar or Bat Mitzvah classes, for those who did not have the opportunity to celebrate this milestone at the age of thirteen.
 Come learn about Jewish theology and history.
 Learn Torah and Haftarah reading and chanting, as well as the skills needed to study a Torah portion and conduct a Shabbat service.

-Everyone in the community is welcome to consult with our Rabbi for information about conversion, and to undertake a course of study leading to formal entry in the Jewish faith community.
-Please know, when you call, there is no such thing as a silly question.
+Everyone in the community is welcome to consult with Rabbi Rappaport for information about conversion and to undertake a course of study leading to formal entry in the Jewish faith community.

 Death and Dying